LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 finish.
 If any Block is still alive passed this delay, it is mercilessly terminated.
 Then, the :obj:`~multiprocessing.Process` in charge of the :class:`~crappy.tool.ft232h.USBServer` is stopped, if applicable.
 Same goes for the :obj:`~threading.Thread` collecting all the log messages.
+Short before returning, Crappy is reset by the :meth:`~crappy.blocks.Block.reset` method, that re-initializes all the synchronization objects.
+They are after all not needed anymore at that point.
 Finally, an exception might be raised in three cases :

 - If all the Blocks are not done running at the end of this phase.
 - If an :exc:`Exception` was caught during Crappy's execution.